On the path to climate neutrality

 The Federal Cultural Foundation supports an environmental policy which requires it to continually improve its environmental behaviour.
 On 30 May 2012, the Federal Cultural Foundation was awarded EMAS certification for ecological management.
 Developed by the European Union, it obligates participating organisations to undergo regular environmental audits and take steps to improve environmental sustainability.
 In line with its commitment, the Federal Cultural Foundation has decided to focus on its environmental policy.
-The first step planned for 2020 will be to determine its climate footprint and develop a package of measures to avoid and reduce future carbon emissions.
+The first step planned for 2020 has been to determine its climate footprint and develop a package of measures to avoid and reduce future carbon emissions.
 Its goal is to achieve climate neutrality by 2030.